Toward the theory of Dirichlet problem for the degenerate Beltrami equations: On the Dirichlet problem in general domains

 {\bf Corollary 17.} {\it Let $D$ be a bounded domain in ${\Bbb C}$ with no boundary component degenerated to a single point and $\mu:D\to{\Bbb C}$ be a measurable function with $|\mu(z)|<1$ a.e. and, for some $\alpha>0$, Then the Beltrami equation (\ref{eqBeltrami}) has a multi-valued solution of the Dirichlet problem (\ref{eqDIRICHLET}) with the representation (\ref{eqHYDROm}) for each continuous function $\varphi:\partial D\to{\Bbb R}$.}

 {\bf Remark 13.} By the Stoilow theorem, see e.g. \cite{Sto}, a multi-valued solution $f$ of the Dirichlet problem (\ref{eqDIRICHLET}) for the Beltrami equation (\ref{eqBeltrami}) with $K_{\mu}\in L^1_{\rm loc}(D)$ can be represented in the form $f={\cal A}\circ F$ where $\cal A$ is a multi-valued analytic function and $F$ is a homeomorphic regular solution of (\ref{eqBeltrami}) in the class $W_{\rm loc}^{1,1}$.
-Thus, by Theorem 5.1 in \cite{RSY$_5$} the condition (\ref{eqINTFm}) is not only sufficient but also necessary to have a regular solution of the Dirichlet problem (\ref{eqDIRICHLET}) for arbitrary Beltrami equations (\ref{eqBeltrami}) with the integral constraints (\ref{eqINTKm}) for each non-constant continuous function $\varphi:\partial D\to\Bbb{R}$, see also Remark 3.
+Thus, by Theorem 5.1 in \cite{RSY$_5$} the condition (\ref{eqINTFm}) is not only sufficient but also necessary to have a regular solution of the Dirichlet problem (\ref{eqDIRICHLET}) for arbitrary Beltrami equations (\ref{eqBeltrami}) with the integral constraints (\ref{eqINTKm}) for all continuous functions $\varphi:\partial D\to\Bbb{R}$, see also Remark 3.